 Before providing assistance to a new family in a contract unit, the PHA must inspect the unit.
-The PHA may not provide assistance on behalf of the family until the unit fully complies with HOS.
+The PHA may not provide assistance on behalf of the family until the unit fully complies with HQS/NSPIRE standards.

 Annual/Biennial Inspections [24 CFR 983.103(d), FR Notice 6/25/14]